bizzul/santini-manager/README-online-status.md

 # Online/Offline Status Management

-This document describes the online/offline status management system implemented in the Baccialegno application.
+This document describes the online/offline status management system implemented in the  application.

 ## Features